Albies Unite the Coast

 In the summer of 2022, ASGA began to explore possible avenues for false albacore management, as some of our members in North Carolina and Florida informed us of concerning and expanding sources of landings: unreported and unregulated bait markets.
 Our primary response was developing precautionary guardrails for albie fisheries to protect the communities dependent on them and the species’ long-term sustainability.
 You may remember our community call-to-action which can be found here.
 We first went to the South Atlantic Fishery Management Council, because albies were previously included in the Council’s Coastal Migratory Pelagics Fishery Management Plan.

 While the Council appreciated the value of false albacore fisheries, there was little appetite for full-fledged federal management.
 ASGA pivoted their management campaign approach, deciding to advocate that the Council’s Mackerel and Cobia Advisory Panel develop fishery performance reports to track landings and catch estimates.
-In December 2022, the Council directed the Advisory Panel to develop FPRs every three years; while not as frequent as we would have hoped, this was a win for false albacore.
+In December 2022, the Council directed the Advisory Panel to develop FPRs every three years; while not as frequent as we would have hoped, this was a start.

 Latest Albie News